2nd Armoured Brigade (Poland)

 The 2nd (Warsaw) Armoured Brigade (Polish: 2 Warszawska Brygada Pancerna) was an armoured brigade of the Polish Armed Forces in the West during World War II that existed from 1942 to 1945.
 From 1945 to 1947 it was redesignated as the 2nd Warsaw Armoured Division.
 The unit was the armoured wing of the 2nd (Polish) Corps.
-The state of the brigade in the Italian campaign was: 222 officers and 3362 serial.
+The state of the brigade in the Italian campaign was: 222 officers and 3362 other ranks.
 There were 160 medium tanks, 33 light tanks and 13 special tanks.

 Headquarters

 General officer commanding: Brig.
 General Gustaw Paszkiewicz then Brig.
 General Bronisław Rakowski.

 Following the upgrade to Division, Rakowski became GOC 2nd Warsaw Armoured Division.
 Colonel Ziemowit Grabowski became CO 2 Armoured Brigade.

 1945 Upgrade to Division

-In 1945 the Brigade was upgraded to Division strength and it stood as follows:
+In 1945 the brigade was upgraded to Division strength and it stood as follows: